 2 – If you aren’t already signed into your Google account, click the blue Sign-in button in the upper right-hand corner of the window and sign in.

 3 – Click on your profile picture (or the generic avatar if you haven’t uploaded one) in the upper right-hand corner of the window.

-6 – Click on 2-Step Verification and follow the prompts that come next.
+6 – Click on the 2-Step Verification link and follow the prompts as they appear.